 The results from country-level studies using CGE models tend be similar to those at global level.
-Aggregate employment impacts are small and may be positive especially if labour taxes are cut, see e.g., (Telaye et al. 2019) for Ethiopia, (Kolsuz and Yeldan 2017) for Turkey, (Fragkos et al. 2017) for the EU, (Mu et al. 2018b) for China.
-On the other hand, sectoral reallocations away from fossil-dependent sectors may be substantial, see e.g., (Alton et al. 2014) for South Africa or (Huang et al. 2019) for China.
-Targeting of investment to labour-intensive green sectors may generate the strongest employment gains, see, e.g., (Perrier and Quirion 2018) for France, (van Meijl et al. 2018) for the Netherlands, (Patrizio et al. 2018) for the USA.
-Changes in skill requirements between emerging and declining sectors appear to be quite similar, involving smaller transitions than during the IT revolution (Powen et al. 2018)
+Aggregate employment impacts are small and may be positive especially if labour taxes are cut, see for example, Telaye et al. (2019) for Ethiopia, (Kolsuz and Yeldan (2017) for Turkey, Fragkos et al. (2017) for the EU, and Mu et al. (2018b) for China.
+On the other hand, sectoral reallocations away from fossil-dependent sectors may be substantial, see for example, Alton et al. (2014) for South Africa or Huang et al. (2019) for China.
+Targeting of investment to labourintensive green sectors may generate the strongest employment gains, see, for example, Perrier and Quirion (2018) for France, van Meijl et al. (2018) for the Netherlands, and Patrizio et al. 2(018) for the USA.
+Changes in skill requirements between emerging and declining sectors appear to be quite similar, involving smaller transitions than during the IT revolution (Bowen et al. 2018).